diddy-boy/mini-pi-media-server/README.md

 * **Transmission-Daemon:** Torrent downloader where you can stack up a load of downloads
 * **Media Scraper:** Auto-pulls movie posters and synopses daily at 5 AM.
 Will also download subtitles (Opensubtitles account needed).
 * **Auto-Conversion:** Background service converts MKV to MP4 using inotify and a check every 5 minutes for maximum compatibility.
+* * **Audio CD and DVD Ripping Via USB CD drive:** From version 7.2, users can now rip Audio CDś and DVDś (provided the CD drive is on a powered hub).

 ---
 ## 🚀 Architecture Diagram